opendocsg/slw-judgments-backfill/2017_SGHCR_6/report.md

  (d) If the threatenor seeks to defend himself against the claim for groundless threats, he will have to justify the threats made.
 In this regard:

  (i) The threatenor will have to prove that the patent has been, or will be, infringed by the acts in respect of which the threats were made.
 In doing so, he must necessarily specify the claim or claims that he alleges have been, or will be, infringed.
 If he fails to prove actual or potential infringement of those claims, the aggrieved person succeeds on his claim for groundless threats.
-For example, in Bean Innovations Pte Ltd and another v Flexon (Pte) Ltd [2001] 2 SLR(R) 116, the patent proprietor sought to defend itself against groundless threats proceedings by relying on only one claim of its patent.
+For example, in Bean Innovations Pte Ltd and another v Flexon (Pte) Ltd <span class="citation">[2001] 2 SLR(R) 116</span>, the patent proprietor sought to defend itself against groundless threats proceedings by relying on only one claim of its patent.
 It was unable to establish infringement of this specific claim.
 As such, the aggrieved party succeeded in its claim for groundless threats.

  (ii) The aggrieved person may seek to prove that the patent is invalid “in a relevant respect”, pursuant to s 77(2)( b ) of the Patents Act.
 This means that he must seek to invalidate the specific claims that were relied upon by the threatenor in the threatenor’s defence against the claim for groundless threats.